-- 16.2 a) It shall be at the discretion of the stewards to decide, upon a report or a request by the race director, if a driver or drivers involved in an incident shall be penalised. - b) If an incident is under investigation by the stewards a message informing all teams which driver or drivers are involved will be displayed on the official messaging system. - Provided that such a message is displayed no later than five minutes after the race has finished the driver or drivers concerned may not leave the circuit without the consent of the stewards. - 16.3 The stewards may impose any one of the penalties below on any driver involved in an Incident: - a) A drive-through penalty.
-The driver must enter the pit lane and re-join the race without stopping. - b) A ten second time penalty.
+- 16.2 a) It shall be at the discretion of the stewards to decide, upon a report or a request by the race director, if a driver or drivers involved in an incident shall be penalised. - b) If an incident is under investigation by the stewards a message informing all teams which driver or drivers are involved will be displayed on the official messaging system. - Provided that such a message is displayed no later than five minutes after the race has finished the driver or drivers concerned may not leave the circuit without the consent of the stewards. - 16.3 The stewards may impose any one of the penalties below on any driver involved in an Incident: - a) A five second time penalty.
+The driver must enter the pit lane, stop at his pit for at least five seconds and then re-join the race.
+The relevant driver may however elect not to stop, provided he carries out no further pit stop before the end of the race.
+In such cases five seconds will be added to the elapsed race time of the driver concerned. - b) A drive-through penalty.
+The driver must enter the pit lane and re-join the race without stopping. - c) A ten second time penalty.
 The driver must enter the pit lane, stop at his pit for at least ten seconds and then re-join the race.

-If either of the two penalties above are imposed during the last three laps, or after the end of a race, Article 16.4b) below will not apply and 20 seconds will be added to the elapsed race time of the driver concerned in the case of a) above and 30 seconds in the case of b).
+If either of the three penalties above are imposed during the last three laps, or after the end of a race, Article 16.4b) below will not apply and five seconds will be added to the elapsed race time of the driver concerned in the case of a) above, 20 seconds in the case of b) and 30 seconds in the case of c).

-- c) A time penalty. - d) A reprimand.
+- d) A time penalty. - e) A reprimand.

-If any of the four penalties above are imposed they shall not be subject to appeal.
+If any of the five penalties above are imposed they shall not be subject to appeal.